Skip to main content

 What Your Main Champion Says About Your Personality

-Discover the surprising psychology behind champion selection.
-Research reveals how your favorite League of Legends champion reflects your core personality traits through the HEXACO model.
+Discover the psychology behind champion selection.
+Research suggests your favorite League of Legends champion may reflect core personality traits through the HEXACO model.

 Klaus Decaux